-Not to be confused with the supercenter is the superstore, which is arguably traceable to a 1957 ancestor of the current Toys 'R Us[®].
-73 The distinguishing characteristic of a superstore is that it carries an extraordinary number and range of goods within a specific retail category.
-74 Toys 'R Us has all the toys one can imagine (and it controls

-20 percent of the U.S. toy market); Circuit City® and Best Buy® offer a wide range of electronic gear; books are the specialty at Barnes & Noble and Borders; office supplies are abundant at Staples®, Office Depot®, and Office Max®, and the specialties of many of the rest-Sports Authority®, Baby Superstore®, Petsmart®, and so on-are obvious from the names.
-Superstores have evolved in a number of incredible directions: Garden Ridge® with its 4,000 varieties of candles; American Health Superstore® with 8,000 products including, among other things, twenty types of canes75; and Just for Feet and Sneaker Stadium® with their 4,000 varieties of recreational shoes, "In short, every kind of gear a foot sweats in."
+Not to be confused with the supercenter is the superstore (or "big box" store), which is arguably traceable to a 1957 ancestor of the current Toys 'R Us.
+96 The distinguishing characteristic of a superstore is that it carries an extraordinary number and range of goods within a specific retail category.
+97 Toys 'R Us has all the toys one can imagine (and it controls 20% of the U.S. toy market, although it is currently being threatened by Wal-Mart, which sells toys close to or below wholesale prices); Home Depot is the giant in home improvement building supplies (a major competitor is Lowe's); Circuit City and Best Buy offer a wide range of electronic gear; books are the specialty at Barnes & Noble and Borders; office supplies are abundant at Staples, Office Depot, and Office Max, and the specialties of many of the rest-Sports Authority, Baby Superstore, PetsMart, and so on-are obvious from the names.
+Superstores have evolved in a number of incredible directions: Garden Ridge with its 4,000 varieties of candles; American Health Superstore with 8,000 products including, among other things, 20 types of canes98; and Just for Feet with thousands of varieties of recreational shoes, "In short, every kind of gear a foot sweats in."

-Superstores are sometimes called "category killers" because their enormous variety and low price tends to drive an earlier means of consumption, the small specialty shop, out of business.
-77 And these superstores are growing rapidly.
-An incredible 80 percent of all new retail space in 1994 was occupied by superstores.
-They now account for one-third of retail revenue in the United States, up from virtually nothing little more than a decade ago.
+Superstores are sometimes called "category killers" because their enormous variety and low price tend to drive an earlier means of consumption, the small specialty shop, out of business.
+100 And these superstores are growing rapidly.
+An overwhelming majority of all new retail space is occupied by superstores.
+They now account for a large proportion of retail revenue in the United States, up from virtually nothing less than two decades ago.
 Although this enormous growth is likely to be punctuated by a number of notable failures, we can safely anticipate the continued expansion of superstores.

 The new means of consumption discussed to this point are the kinds of settings that most of us frequent on a regular basis.
 There is a whole other set of new means of consumption that are more unusual.
-They relate more to tourism, or extraordinary vacations, than to day-to-day activities; they involve attempts to escape the mundane.
-In fact, they are part of a general trend toward viewing tourism as a type of consumption.
-79 vision series "Love Boat" made its debut.
-The show took place on ships of the Princess Line[®] and made that line famous.
-It also served to popularize the cruise.
-The Carnival[®] line began operations in 1972 and soon thereafter came to emphasize the "Fun Ship."
+They relate more to tourism, or extraordinary vacations, than to day-to-day activities; they involve attempts to escape the mundane.101 In fact, they are part of a general trend toward viewing tourism as a type of consumption.102 Disney World and other theme parks are one example, but there are several others.